 Avoiding MCAT Meltdown

 Now, if you have never had anxiety about anything, the concept of test anxiety is very foreign.
-But if you have had anxiety, you know all too well the tightness in your chest, the cramps in your stomach and the general loss of intelligent, rational thought that accompanies true test anxiety.
+But if you have experienced this feeling, you know all too well the tightness in your chest, the cramps in your stomach and the general loss of intelligent, rational thought that accompanies true test anxiety.

 However, there are a few strategies that I recommend to help prepare both your body and mind to hopefully reduce anxiety on Test Day and avoid an MCAT meltdown.

 If you have strategies for managing test anxiety, I would love to read them in the comments.
 It’s an important issue for many students!